cloudmesh-community/book/chapters/updates.md

 for a complete list of changes in reverse chronological order

+* Feb 16, 2019: Tips for verification of an OpenAPI were added (see
+  @sec:swagger-verify).

 * Feb 12, 2019: The Mongo DB section has been updated (see
   @sec:mongodb-python).
 It also has been made more prominent while changing the placement in the Python chapter outline.
 A new